UrbanCompass/bazel/site/docs/mobile-install.md

 dexing many shards if a new package is added or removed, but that is much less frequent than adding or removing a single class.

-The number of shards is controlled by the BUILD file (using the `android_binary.dex_shards` attribute).
+The number of shards is controlled by the UCBUILD file (using the `android_binary.dex_shards` attribute).
 In an ideal world, Bazel would automatically determine how many shards are best, but Bazel currently must know the set of actions (i.e. commands to be executed during the build) before